 - If the proposed structure is larger than 800 square feet, engineering from a Utah licensed Structural Engineer is required as part of the submitted plans.
 You’ll need to submit two (2) copies of the engineering, both with the engineer’s wet stamp (original stamp).

-- Comply with all Zoning Department requirements regarding setbacks from property lines, height of structure, maximum size of structure and public utility easements (see Accessory Building Requirements).
+- Comply with all Zoning Department requirements regarding setbacks from property lines, height of structure, maximum size of structure and public utility easements (see Public Utility Easements).
 For any questions regarding these items, contact the Planning/Zoning Department at (801)446-5323 or firstname.lastname@example.org.

 Permit Fees are based on the square footage being finished, but are not charged until all plan reviews are completed and approved.
 You can call the Building Department at (801)446-5327 for an estimate of your permit cost (see Fee Calculation Form).
 Permit fees pay for reviews in the office as well as all inspections which will need to be done at the property.

 Plan review will take approximately 10-15 working days, after which we may call with corrections that need to be made to your plans.
-After the plans have been approved, we will call with the amount of the permit.
-Checks should be made payable to Herriman City.
-Payments less than $1,000 can also be made with a Visa, Mastercard or American Express.
+After the plans have been approved, we will email an invoice with permit fees.
+Payments for permits costing more than $1,000 may be made by phone, (801)446-5323, with an electronic check.
+Payments of $1,000 and less can also be made with a Visa, Mastercard, Discover, or American Express.